top of page

 Christopher Kaui Morgan (he/him) is a choreographer, performer, educator, facilitator, curator, and arts administrator whose Native Hawaiian ancestry and wide-ranging international performance career influence all aspects of his work.

 As a choreographer, he creates performances that synthesize dance, storytelling, original music, and multimedia design to explore identity, social, and cultural issues.
 Christopher founded dance company CKM&A, in 2011; the same year Dance Magazine profiled him as one of six breakout choreographers in the United States.
 His choreography has been performed in 22 countries on 5 continents and received support from Creative Capital, New England Foundation for the Arts, National Performance Network, Dance USA, Native Arts & Cultures Foundation, and Western Arts Alliance.
-In January of 2024 he was named Artistic Director of Malashock Dance, where he began his dance career in 1995.
+In January of 2024 he was named Artistic Director of Malashock Dance, where he began his performing career in 1995.

 Christopher served as Vice President of Programming at the Maui Arts & Cultural Center from 2022-23, curating dozens of music, dance, and theater performances annually, overseeing the Schaefer International Gallery, and a robust arts education program that serves thousands of Hawai'i youth, adults, and arts educators.
 From 2017-21 he served as Executive Artistic Director of Dance Place in Washington, D.C. stewarding the organization through the COVID-19 pandemic and its economic impact by maintaining the entire 23 person staff with no layoffs or furloughs and continuing to pay artists and teachers.
 He oversaw the curation of 35+ weekends of performances and artist-centered projects annually, a school for youth and adults, a 50 person staff & faculty, and Dance Place’s role as a neighborhood community arts center & nationally prominent performing arts presenter.